Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Gravitational Fluctuations

 As one can observe the above expression is quite similar to (\ref{masaplanck}).
-Therefore, for the geometry described in (\ref{warp-f}), we have that if the 4D massless graviton is localized on the brane, then the 4D Planck mass is finite.
+Therefore, {\it for the geometry described in (\ref{warp-f}), if the 4D massless graviton is localized on the brane, then the 4D Planck mass is finite}.

-Let us investigate the localization properties of the massless graviton in the backgrounds studied in section \ref{exact-sol}.
-The situation where $\xi = 0$, $\epsilon \neq 0$ and $k=1$ was analyzed in \cite{mg00}.
-In this work it was shown that the zero mass graviton is localized on the brane.
-Furthermore, by substituting the expression (\ref{sol-i-1}) for $k\ne 1$ into (\ref{norma_cero_tensorial}) we obtain the following result The above expression tells us that the 4D graviton is localized on the brane.
+Let us investigate the localization properties of the massless graviton in the backgrounds studied in Section \ref{exact-sol}.
+By substituting the expression of the warp factor into (\ref{norma_cero_tensorial}) we obtain the following result

+The above expression tells us that the 4D graviton is localized on the brane.
+This result generalizes the particular situation considered in \cite{mg00} where $\xi = 0$, $\epsilon \neq 0$ and $k=1$ for an arbitrary value of $k$, showing that the zero mass graviton is also localized on the brane.

 In the following we shall consider the opposite case where $\xi \neq 0$ and $\epsilon =0$.
 The normalization condition depends of the behavior of the integrand $a^{3} L(\varphi)$.
 With regard to the study of gravity localization, the backgrounds defined in (\ref{sol-ii-1'}) and (\ref{sol-ii-2'}) are similar because both have a regular and finite non--minimal coupling function $L(\varphi)$.
 Therefore, the convergence of (\ref{norma_cero_tensorial}) is completely determined by the $a^3$ behavior when $w \rightarrow \infty$.
-For the warp factor (\ref{warp-f}) $a^3 \sim 1/|w|^3$ at infinity.
-This fact implies again that the massless tensorial mode is localized on the brane.
+For the warp factor (\ref{warp-f}) $a^3 \sim 1/|w|^3$ at infinity along the fifth dimension.
+This fact implies again that the massless tensor mode is localized on the brane, since the third term in (\ref{norma_cero_tensorial}) is finite.

 Finally, let us study the general case ($\xi \neq 0$ and $\epsilon \neq 0$).
-Some exact solutions for this general situation are shown in (\ref{solnw=-1}) and (\ref{sin})--(\ref{cos2t}).
-The norm for the zero mass mode takes the following form where $\langle \vartheta_0 |\vartheta_0 \rangle_{GB}$ is the norm written in (\ref{norm_tensor_GB}).
-On the other hand, the function $L$ associated to (\ref{solnw=-1}) and (\ref{sin})--(\ref{cos2t}) is finite along the extra dimension, thus, like in the previous cases the normalization condition depends on the behavior of $a^3$ at infinity.
-From this fact we can conclude that the zero tensor mode is also normalized.
+Some exact solutions for this general situation are shown in (\ref{solnw=-1inx}), (\ref{sin}), (\ref{cos}) and (\ref{cos2t}).
+The norm for the zero mass mode takes the following form

+where $\langle \vartheta_0 |\vartheta_0 \rangle_{GB}$ is the norm written in (\ref{norm_tensor_GB}).
+On the other hand, the function $L$ associated to (\ref{solnw=-1inx}), (\ref{sin}), (\ref{cos}) and (\ref{cos2t}) is finite along the extra dimension, thus, like in the previous cases the normalization condition depends on the behavior of $a^3$ at infinity.
+Hence, we conclude that the zero tensor mode is normalized.
+In summary, {\it all our background solutions recover the standard 4D graviton on the brane for the case when both the non--minimal coupling and the Gauss--Bonnet term are present in the model.}